 Wealthfront’s applied PassivePlus® investment strategy focuses on low-risk and long-term passive investments to generate steady returns for investors.
 Wealthfront periodically rebalances the portfolio to continue allocating funds according to the account’s goals, and only requires an annual advisory fee of 0.25% for assets under management.

 Part of this investment strategy is daily tax-loss harvesting.
 TLH sells negative result-producing assets to claim tax credits resulting from capital loss.
 These tax credits help offset the capital gains tax from ETFs sold at a plus.
 This strategy also exists on a stock level for investors that have an account balance of more than $100,000.

 Above the $100,000 threshold, investors get access to risk parity.
-This feature is similar to modern portfolio theory and aims for the same risk-adjusted weight for each asset class in the portfolio and may lead to even higher returns.
+This feature is similar to Modern Portfolio Theory (MPT) and aims for the same risk-adjusted weight for each asset class in the portfolio and may lead to even higher returns.

 Investors with $500,000 or more on their accounts can use the Smart Beta service.
 With it, investors can expect a higher level of caretaking and portfolio analysis.
 For that reason, particular indicators are used to estimate better stock allocations.
 Smart Beta might again bring better returns than direct indexing.

 Investors who need to borrow money and have more than $25,000 on their account can open a credit line of up to 30% of their portfolio value.
 The interest rate ranges between 2.45% and 3.70%.

 Wealthfront’s Path planning tool makes it easy to plan for future goals such as homeownership, early retirement, vacations, and college funding.
 The platform’s algorithm evaluates the impact each investment has on your main goals as well as other possible goals.